quale-quest/sql-mvc/doc/Theory/incedental_complexity.md

 ##Anti-establishment

-The above description is pretty straight forward, fairly self-evident and not really controversial, but it does start to create the mindset we need to look at the problem form a incidental complexity point of view.
+The above description is pretty straight forward, fairly self-evident and not really controversial, but it does start to create the mindset we need to look at the problem from a incidental complexity point of view.

-*Go against convention.* Conventional wisdom is bad.
+*Go against convention.* "Conventional wisdom is bad.
 It is what the majority of the world follows and the majority of the world is in the big part of the bell shaped curve.
-Do things differently and you will end up with a very different result. [reference] (https://www.quora.com/What-are-the-top-10-things-that-we-should-be-informed-about-in-life)
+Do things differently and you will end up with a very different result." [reference] (https://www.quora.com/What-are-the-top-10-things-that-we-should-be-informed-about-in-life)

-In a [keynote address at Curry ON Prague] (https://www.youtube.com/watch?feature=player_detailpage&v=2egL4y_VpYg), Bjarne Stousstrup (7:13) describes the early days of C++ and how he had faced ridicule because of anti-establishment thinking, this is inevitable, if you do not get ridiculed you are not radical enough.
+In a [keynote address at Curry ON Prague] (<https://www.youtube.com/watch?feature=player_detailpage&v=2egL4y_VpYg#t=399>, Bjarne Stousstrup describes the early days of C++ and how he had faced ridicule because of anti-establishment thinking, this is inevitable, if you do not get ridiculed you are not radical enough.

 ##Anti-Patterns of Fundamental best practises